 60 seconds with...Edward Keene

-Edward Keene is a third-generation fruit farmer whose family have been growing blackcurrants for Ribena for more than 60 years.
+Edward Keene is a third-generation fruit farmer whose family have been growing Ribena blackcurrants in Gloucestershire for more than 60 years.
 He speaks with us about wildlife, berries and the harvest season.

 How long have you been farming blackcurrants for Ribena?